The gate was supposed to be routine.

 "Second team, left.
 Not back, left.
 You die if you take the center."

-The second rookie squad actually listened.
+The second rookie squad listened.

-The third team did not.
+The third team did not, not at first.

 Park crossed the broken loading frame in three steps and hit the emerging pack at the exact point it would have sealed the trapped rookie's retreat.

+He did not just kill, he stabilized.
+Every strike bought room, and every room bought seconds.
 Every second kept the whole floor from becoming a rout.

 "Min-ho, two steps back."